aeternity/protocol/specification/AENS.md

-# æternity Naming System
+# Aeternity Naming System

 ## Abstract

-This document describes the first draft of the æternity Naming System, short AENS.
+This document describes the first draft of the AEternity Naming System, short AENS.